C3MA/ws2812ambi/README.md

 - wifi_config.lua
 - wlancfg.lua

+Use ESPLORER or nodemcu-uploader:

+nodemcu-uploader --port/dev/tty....   upload init.lua webserver.lua wifi_config.lua wlancfg.lua_

-Make sure, the ESP8266 runs a NodeMCU-firmware, that was compiled with the WS2812 module, the mqtt module and the ws2812 module as well
+Make sure, the ESP8266 runs a NodeMCU-firmware, that was compiled with the WS2812 module, the mqtt module  ,the enduser-setup-module and the MDNS module as well
 This app was tested with nodemcu-release 1.5.4.1

 ##Wiring